Lucidentropy/interview_test_july2019/readme.md

-## Clarocity PHP Test Requirements
+## Clarocity Development Test Requirements

  Build a Basic Application demonstrating the use of the following:

  - Written MySQL queries using a JOIN or SUBQUERY
  - Some knowledge of OOP / OOD in PHP
- - Some use of Javascript ( Whatever flavor you select )
+ - Some use of frontend Javascript ( Whatever flavor you select )
+ - Some use of Node Javascript
  - Use of frameworks is frowned upon for this exercise
  - CRUD should be an objective as well
  - Use of a CSS framework ( Bootstrap )